Gegardus/book-store/README.md

 # Bookstore

 > "Bookstore" project lays the foundations for the Bookstore website.
 It is created as a React and Redux app and structured as a ducks pattern.
-The project is also set with routing using React Router.
-In this step was configured Redux Store and written actions and reducer for adding and removing books, as well as added some UI elements to components.
+App is connected with an existing API.

 ![screenshot](./src/images/app_screenshot.png)